-How do I view storage use for my Amazon Aurora DB cluster?
+How do I view the total storage used for my Amazon Aurora MySQL DB cluster?

-How can I see the size of my Amazon Aurora DB cluster volume?
+I want to see the size of my Amazon Aurora MySQL-Compatible Edition DB cluster volume.

-Aurora cluster volumes automatically scale as the amount of data in your database increases, up to a maximum of 64 tebibytes (TiB).
-You can review the storage that is used by the Aurora cluster by using the following Amazon CloudWatch metrics:
+Aurora MySQL-Compatible cluster volume automatically scales up as the amount of data in your database increases.
+A database can be scaled up to a maximum of 128 tebibytes (TiB) in Aurora MySQL-Compatible versions 1.23.0 or higher, 2.09.0 or higher, and 3.01.0 or higher.
+For all previous versions, a database can be scaled up to a maximum of 64 TiB.
+You can review the storage that is used by the Aurora MySQL-Compatible cluster by using the following the Amazon CloudWatch metrics:

 - AuroraVolumeBytesLeftTotal is the remaining available space for the cluster volume, as measured in bytes.
-As the data grows in your cluster, the value for AuroraVolumeBytesLeftTotal decreases, which can help you identify when the cluster is approaching the 64 TiB size limit.
+As the data grows in your cluster, the value for AuroraVolumeBytesLeftTotal decreases.
+This value can help you identify when the cluster is approaching its size limit.

 View the AuroraVolumeBytesLeftTotal in the CloudWatch console

-- From the All metrics tab, choose RDS.
+- In the All metrics tab, choose RDS.

 - Choose DBClusterIdentifier.